Yogayu/DeepLearningCourse/_site/content/Part0/environment.md

 # Environment Setup

+In this section we’ll setup the development environment needed in this course.
+I recommend Anaconda to manage Python Package and using Jupyter Lab to support interactive notebook.

 ## Anaconda

-"The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X." It ships with more than 1,000 data packages, the conda command-line tool and with a desktop graphical user interface called Anaconda Navigator.
+The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. It ships with more than 1,000 data packages, the conda command-line tool and with a desktop graphical user interface called Anaconda Navigator.[^1]

 It contains almost Packages we will use in this course, like scikit-learn, NumPy and pandas.